-Economic instability is a primary reason victims stay with or return to their abusers.
+Economic instability is a primary reason a victim stays with or returns to their abuser.
 The core purpose of the Program, consistent financial support to families, is directly aligned with the ability of victims to leave abusive relationships and establish homes free from violence for them and their children.
 When child support agencies do not provide adequate protections for victims, or victims aren't aware of protections within the child support process, they go without critical financial support that could mean the difference between safety and ongoing violence.
+The National Council of Juvenile and Family Court Judges has published a guide to assist when a parent may be afraid of the other parent but wants to pursue child support.

-Best practices from around the country include child support programs:
+Best practices from around the country can be found in state child support programs: